1995 Aigio earthquake: Geological effects

 Many surface effects were attributed to this earthquake, including liquefaction, submarine landslides, coastal retreat, and ground fissures.
-Normal faulting east-west oriented scarp formed from this event in the vicinity of Aigio.
+East-west oriented scarp formed from this event in the vicinity of Aigio.
 Scarps measuring 0.5-1 m were observed near the Eliki River Delta.
-The main shock caused widespread liquefaction to various types of infrastructure.
+The main shock caused widespread liquefaction to several types of infrastructure.
 Liquefaction reportedly occurred over a 10 km area near the coast between the mouth of the Selinountas River and Cape Trypias.
 Sand boils formed near Diakofto.
-Rizomylos experienced liquefaction, sand boils, expulsion of ground water, ground fissures, and sand blows.
-In Erateini, liquefaction, coastal changes, collapse of water front barriers, and cracking of paved park areas were reported.
+In Erateini, liquefaction, underwater landslides, coastal changes, and rockfalls were reported.
 Along the north coast, liquefaction was sparse, mostly occurring near Erateini.
 Ground fissures were observed along the coast near Aigio between the Selinountas and Vouraikos rivers, as well as near Avythos.
 They varied in length up to dozens of meters, with a maximum depth of 60 cm.
 These fissures formed as a result of the strong shaking.
 Sediment failure was found at four sites within a 9 km radius of the epicenter.